audeering/audonnx/README.rst

 audonnx
 =======

-Deploy models in onnx_ format.
+Deploy models in ONNX_ format.

-.. _onnx:
+.. _ONNX:
     https://onnx.ai/

 For documentation see: